-During implementation of the IMPs, NeDNR and the Upper Platte River Basin NRDs will monitor IMP actions consistent with the analyses and methods contained in the Basin-Wide Plan and amend the IMP if activities are determined by the parties to not be capable of meeting goals.
-If NeDNR and an Upper Platte River Basin NRD determine that management actions have not provided or maintained the offsets required to meet the goals of the Basin-Wide Plan, they will agree to increase offset activities to the extent possible and revise the individual District's IMP if necessary.
+During implementation of the IMPs, the NeDNR and the Upper Platte River Basin NRDs will monitor IMP actions consistent with the analyses and methods contained in the Basin-Wide Plan and amend the IMP if activities are determined by the parties to not be capable of meeting goals.
+If the NeDNR and an Upper Platte River Basin NRD determine that management actions have not provided or maintained the offsets required to meet the goals of the Basin-Wide Plan, they will agree to increase offset activities to the extent possible and revise the individual NRD's IMP if necessary.
 These revisions may include additional controls to meet goals of the IMP.

-A. The SPNRD and the NeDNR will jointly determine whether amendments to this IMP are necessary.
-Any proposed modifications will be discussed at the annual basin-wide meeting.
-Situations that may prompt revision or modification of this IMP are described below.

-- i.
-The SPNRD and the NeDNR may amend this IMP after the annual review of progress being made toward achieving the goals and objectives of Chapter 9 of this IMP. - ii.
+- A. The TPNRD and the NeDNR will jointly determine whether amendments to this IMP are necessary.
+Any proposed modifications will be discussed at the Basin-Wide Annual Meeting.
+Situations that may prompt revision or modification of this IMP are described below. - The TPNRD and the NeDNR may amend this IMP after the annual review of progress being made toward achieving the goals and objectives of Chapter 9 of this IMP. - 2.
 If the Robust Review indicates annual depletion or accretion values different from those in Goal 1 Table 1, revisions may be necessary.
-For example, the IMP may be revised to attach the results of a future Robust Review including updated targets and triggers. - iii.
-NeDNR and the SPNRD may amend this IMP as more data and information become available, as provided in Neb.
-Rev. Stat. § 46-715(5)(d)(ii). - iv.
+For example, the IMP may be revised to attach the results of a future Robust Review including updated targets and triggers. - 3.
+The NeDNR and the TPNRD may amend this IMP as more data and information become available, as provided in Neb.
+Rev. Stat. § 46-715(5)(d)(ii). - 4.
 If the Basin-Wide Plan is revised and therefore this IMP needs to be revised for consistency, this IMP will be revised in accordance with Neb.
-Rev. Stat. § 46-715(5). - B. An advisory or stakeholder group may be convened for input on proposed IMP changes, at the discretion of the SPNRD and NeDNR. - C. If the SPNRD and NeDNR agree on revisions to this IMP, then a hearing will be held to solicit formal comment.
+Rev. Stat. § 46-715(5). - B. An advisory or stakeholder group may be convened for input on proposed IMP changes, at the discretion of the TPNRD and the NeDNR. - C. If the TPNRD and the NeDNR agree on revisions to this IMP, then a hearing will be held to solicit formal comment.
 Revisions to this IMP shall be provided to all other Upper Platte River Basin NRDs in the overappropriated basin for comment before revisions are approved.

-10.9.3 Basin-Wide Plan Disputes
+10.9.2 Basin-Wide Plan Disputes

-- A. If a dispute is presented at the Basin-Wide Annual Meeting as described in the Basin-Wide Plan, the Upper Platte River Basin NRDs and the NeDNR will determine whether or not the dispute has hydrologic impact.
-If it is determined that the dispute does have hydrologic impact, then the Upper Platte River Basin NRDs and the NeDNR will determine whether the dispute pertains to all of the Upper Platte River Basin NRDs or just to individual NRD(s). - B. If the dispute pertains to all of the Upper Platte River Basin NRDs, the Upper Platte River Basin NRDs will conduct an investigation and the NeDNR to determine what management actions will address the dispute(s) in the Basin-Wide Plan and/or the IMPs.
-If the management action pertains to this IMP, it will be revised accordingly. - C. If the dispute is not a basin-wide issue, but pertains to the SPNRD, the NeDNR, the SPNRD, and any other affected Upper Platte River Basin NRD(s), working with the affected water user(s), shall develop management solutions as appropriate to address the issue(s). - D. Disputes related to the implementation of the IMP will also be discussed
+- A. If a dispute is presented at the annual meeting as described in the Basin-Wide Plan, the Upper Platte River Basin NRDs and the NeDNR will determine whether or not the dispute has hydrologic impact.
+If it is determined that the dispute does have hydrologic impact, then the Upper Platte River Basin NRDs and the NeDNR will determine whether the dispute pertains to all of the Upper Platte River Basin NRDs or just to individual Upper Platte River Basin NRD(s). - B. If the dispute pertains to all of the Upper Platte River Basin NRDs, the Upper Platte River Basin NRDs will conduct an investigation and the NeDNR to determine what management actions will address the dispute(s) in the Basin-Wide Plan and/or the IMPs.
+If the management action pertains to this IMP, it will be revised accordingly. - C. If the dispute is not a basin-wide issue, but pertains to the TPNRD, the NeDNR, the TPNRD, and any other affected Upper Platte River Basin NRD(s), working with the affected water user(s), shall develop management solutions as appropriate to address the issue(s).

+D. Disputes related to the implementation of the IMP will also be discussed.

-10.9.4 Additional Ten-Year Increment
+10.9.3 Additional Ten-Year Increment